TrafeX/docker-wordpress/README.md

 # WordPress Docker Container

 Lightweight WordPress container with Nginx 1.26 & PHP-FPM 8.4 based on Alpine Linux.
 Uses SQLite for database storage for speed and portability.
 No separate MySQL or MariaDB container necessary.
-Also includes a redis container for a fast Persistent Object Cache.
+Also includes a redis container for a fast Persistent Object Cache, and nginx-reverse-proxy to setup HTTPS access to Wordpress

 _WordPress version currently installed:_ **6.7.2**